microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailfolder-get.md

 ---
 title: "Get mailFolder"
-description: "Retrieve the properties and relationships of a message folder object."
+description: "Retrieve the properties and relationships of a message folder object."author: "angelgolfer-ms"
 ---

 # Get mailFolder